IVTore/Tore.Core/README.md

    - List KeyValuePair string,string      [Alias: Kvs].

 Has Enumerator and Nested conversion support.
+Note : Stl is neither suitable nor built for millions of entries.

 ## Com.cs :
 Defines the class Com which manages Http client requests and responses.